patrick-sharp/waypoint.nvim/README.md

 [ ] see if you can fix the markdown header treesitter highlight bug [ ] add user command wrappers for bindable functions
-[ ] swap out nvim_buf_set_keymap for vim.keymap.set with {buffer = x} so I don't have to declare global lua functions
+[ ] swap out nvim_buf_set_keymap for vim.keymap.set with {buffer = x} so I don't have to declare global lua functions [ ] fix bug where toggles don't change in help mode

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd